Learn to code in weeks, not months

 Today, I will share a responsive blog card component UI with 4 variants built with React and Tailwind CSS.
 To use these UI components in your project, all you need to do is copy and paste.

-This is what our blog card section looks like:
+This is what our blog card with cover looks like:

 Blog Card Section UI